Our next courses for English speaking clients

 Please, click on each day to see the scheduled lectures, professionals and field trips and check the other titles for more info.

-Monday the 6th of February
+Sunday the 4th of February

-Basic concepts (2 hours):
+- Basic concepts (3 hours):

 • What is truffle farming?
-Why not wild truffle hunting?

 • Truffle species used in truffle farming around the world, characteristics,